-Short term and periodic exposure, even at high field intensities, is usually not dangerous because the human body can repair any damage (possible exceptions to people with weakened immune systems, the elderly, pregnant women and children).
+Short term and periodic exposure, even at high field intensities is usually not dangerous because the human body can repair any damage (possible exceptions are people with weakened immune systems, the elderly, pregnant women and children).

-Which effect of artificial radiation may be linked to a plurality of health symptoms?
+Which effect of artificial radiation may be linked to a multitude of health symptoms?

-The human DNA functions as an antenna which receives even low power low and high frequency signals and commands cells to produce stress proteins.
+The human DNA functions as an antenna which receives even low power, high frequency signals and commands cells to produce stress proteins.

-The mechanism of adaptation to stress triggers our hormonal system to cope with any challenge presented.
-Unfortunately it is designed to operate for a temporary period.
+In order to adapt to stress triggers our hormonal system is usually able to cope with any challenge presented.
+Unfortunately it generally only operates for a temporary period.

 Chronic stress protein production is: